manzt/anywidget/paper/paper.md

 The Jupyter Widgets system shows potential for aligning interactive visualization systems with the broader notebook ecosystem.
 However, the complexity and error-prone nature of authoring custom widgets has limited their adoption by the visualization community.
-Widget development is hindered by the need to integrate front-end code across diverse environments, fragmented distribution models, and a cumbersome development experience [@scipy].
+Widget development is hindered by fragmented distribution and cumbersome development experience due to complex integration requirements from diverse environments [@scipy].
 Moreover, Jupyter Widgets are Jupyter-specific, with the widest support limited to Python kernels, leaving gaps in addressing new and alternative interactive computing environments.
 A universal protocol is needed to simplify authorship and support an ecosystem of pluggable interactive widgets.

 # Overview